Saturday, August 27, 2022

 As I go through the theories, I remind students to think critically about them all, consider what makes sense and them and where they might be in error.
 I want them to determine, for themselves, which ones are most useful to explain discrimination because if we can understand how it starts, then we can flip the theory to help stop it.
 For instance, I tend to lean towards operant condition to understand it all: prejudices increase if they're rewarded (by social rewards or success) or if they're not punished (by a teacher ignoring a racial slur in class).
 So an easy fix is to flip that, stop rewarding prejudicial words and ideas and comment on them if used in class, explaining why they're harmful.

 Once the theories are explored, they get in groups to look at specific hate crimes or discriminatory events and trends in crimes against specific identifiable groups.
 After researching the events and trends, they apply a few theories to understand the behaviours: Why do people hate people they don't know enough to harm them?
 Then the real thinking comes with flipping the theories to come up with ways to prevent discrimination.
-As an example, I start with the story of Dudley George: the culture of the OPP office that was set with the task of relocating a group of Indigenous protesters was one that celebrated oppression and power.
+As an example, I start with the story of Dudley George (my video presentation): the culture of the OPP office that was set with the task of relocating a group of Indigenous protesters was one that celebrated oppression and power.
 They showed up with Team Ipperwash cups and body bags, night-vision goggles and semi-automatic weapons, ready for a slaughter, guided by the instructions of former Premier Mike Harris to "Get the f*cking Indians out of the park!"
 There was a high social reward and a low chance of punishment (George's killer got community service), so the behaviour increased.
 Then, to flip that for a solution, we need to dismantle the us-against-them type of culture in any police force, and ensure there are external agencies able to punish discriminatory behaviours in policing.

 After students come up with their own research, theories, and solutions, they present them and discuss their ideas with the class.
 We look for overarching concepts, and students come to their own conclusions about the causes of and solutions for prejudices.